ABIF-McGill/MethodsJ2/README.md

  Images were collected and/or image processing and analysis for this manuscript was performed in (the) Advanced BioImaging Facility (ABIF) at McGill, with the assistance of Joel Ryan.
 (RRID: SCR_017697).

 ## How to use MethodsJ2
 Please install Fiji from [fiji.sc](fiji.sc) following the recommended installation procedure.
+Make sure you have an active internet connection

 Download the python script MethodsJ2.py file from this repo, as well as the example Micro-Meta App hardware specifications file (abif-axiovert1.json), and the example images (example_image_2c_1z_1t_.czi).